Pylons/pyramid/docs/narr/introduction.rst

  8. Armed with the context, the view name, and the subpath, the router performs a view lookup.
-It attemtps to look up a view factory from the ``repoze.bfg`` view registry using the view name and the context.
-If a view factory is found, it is converted into a WSGI application: it is "wrapped in" ( aka "adapted to") a WSGI application using mapply.
-The WSGI adapter uses mapply to map request and environment variables into the view when it is called.
-If a view factory is not found, a generic WSGI ``NotFound`` application is constructed.
+It attemtps to look up a view from the ``repoze.bfg`` view registry using the view name and the context.
+If a view factory is found, it is called with the context and the request.
+It returns a response, which is fed back upstream.
+If a view is not found, a generic WSGI ``NotFound`` application is constructed.

-In either case, the resulting WSGI application is called.
-The WSGI application's return value is an iterable.
-This is returned upstream to the WSGI server.
-The WSGI application also calls start_response with a status code and a header list.
+In either case, the result is returned upstream via the WSGI protocol.

 A Traversal Example
 -------------------